tasmandrake/Q2Project/README.md

 you take notes alongside of a video.
 We stamp your notes to the time in the video so you can easily reference back to that moment when you made the note.
-Type along to lectures or live streams, then share those notes and videos with a friend.
+Type along to lectures or live streams, then share those notes and videos with a classmate or friend.

 First, create an account!
-Then, log in to see a your profile page that contains any videos and notes that you have saved and shared.
+Then, log in to see your profile page that contains any videos and notes that you have saved and shared.
 ![jump_note_login](/public/images/jump_note_login.png)